 Issa exposed lots of other stories, unintentionally and on purpose, which strained all the relationships in the neighbourhood.
 Furthermore, the neighbourhood retaliated against the university that published the research, while the research facility claimed its work adhered to its code of ethics, as no real names were disclosed.
 A Facebook page was created urging people to boycott the researcher on the grounds that he caused scandals and rifts amongst community members, and others called for his punishment and exile to prevent him from doing the same to other communities, or to ensure that people could retain trust in their neighbourhood madmen.
 Few people supported the researcher and his work.

 After a short while, Dr Issa resigned and walked out of the Dean of Sociology’s office.
 He gathered his belongings from his office, went home, packed a small bag containing whatever he used that morning, carried his worn out woollen coat before anything else, closed the door to his house, and sneaked into another neighbourhood as a blind beggar in another far away city.

-‘The Madman of Almond Hill’ was written as part of Beirut Short Stories, a collaboration between KfW Stiftung and the Goethe-Institut for the promotion of young literary talent in the Middle East.
-The project consists of writing workshops for young writers writing in Arabic who develop short stories under the direction of renowned writers (including Abbas Khider and Dima Wannous).
+‘The Madman of Almond Hill’ was written as part of Short Stories Jericho, a collaboration between KfW Stiftung and the Goethe-Institut for the promotion of young literary talent in the Middle East.
+The project consists of writing workshops for young writers writing in Arabic who develop short stories under the direction of renowned writers (including Abbas Khider, Wagdy El Komy, Adania Shibli, and Dima Wannous).
 The best texts are translated and published in Arabic and English on adda.